-3. Helene will bring heavy rain to portions of the western Caribbean, which will cause considerable flooding and mudslides across western Cuba.
-Heavy rainfall will likely result in locally considerable flash and urban flooding across portions of Florida, with isolated flash and urban flooding possible across the Southeast, Southern Appalachians, and the Tennessee Valley Wednesday through Friday.
-Minor to isolated moderate river flooding will be possible.
+4. Helene will bring heavy rain to portions of the western Caribbean with potentially significant flooding and mudslides across western Cuba.
+Considerable flash and urban flooding is expected across portions of Florida, the Southeast, southern Appalachians, and the Tennessee Valley Wednesday through Friday.
+This includes the risk of landslides across the southern Appalachians.
+Widespread minor to moderate river flooding is likely, and isolated major river flooding is possible.